Head Teacher Wellbeing

 Student wellbeing is essential not only for academic success, but also for emotional, social, physical and spiritual development both within and outside the parameters of school.
-Teachers play an integral role in helping students to develop the skills necessary for such development - skills including empathy, resilience, decision-making and leadership and as such Marsden High School has appointed our own Wellbeing Teacher.
-Our Wellbeing Teacher is responsible for supporting a wide variety of student wellbeing programs across Marsden; more specifically this role involves the following:
+Teachers play an integral role in helping students to develop the skills necessary for such development - skills including empathy, resilience, decision-making and leadership and as such Marsden High School has appointed our own Head Teacher Wellbeing.
+Our Head Teacher Wellbeing is responsible for supporting a wide variety of student wellbeing programs across Marsden; more specifically this role involves the following:

 - Supporting Indigenous students both culturally and academically.